faraazzz31/scriptorium/README.md

-# Scriptorium: Modern Code Crafting Platform
+# Scriptorium: Modern Code Execution & Sharing Platform

 Scriptorium is a sophisticated web platform that modernizes the ancient concept of a scriptorium for the digital age.
 It provides developers with a secure environment to write, execute, and share code across multiple programming languages.